Q. What is a Domain Name System (DNS) Service?

 Q. Can I point my zone apex (example.com versus www.example.com) at my Amazon VPC endpoint?

 Yes.
 Amazon Route 53 offers a special type of record called an ‘Alias’ record that lets you map your zone apex (example.com) DNS name to your Amazon VPC Endpoint DNS name (i.e. vpce-svc-03d5ebb7d9579a2b3.cn-northwest-1.vpce.amazonaws.com).
 IP addresses associated with Amazon VPC Endpoints can change at any time due to scaling up, scaling down, or software updates.
 Route 53 responds to each request for an Alias record with one or more IP addresses for the VPC endpoint.
 There is no additional charge for queries to Alias records that are mapped to Amazon VPC endpoints.
-These queries are listed as “Intra-AWS-DNS-Queries” on the Amazon Route 53 usage report.
+These queries are listed as “Intra-Amazon Web Services-DNS-Queries” on the Amazon Route 53 usage report.

 DNS Routing Policies